-- 1.3.2 Perseverance - 1.3.2.1 It's not only trying again as discussed in the first chapter, but thinking about what went wrong and making adjustments. - 1.3.3 Promotion/Prevention Focus: - 1.3.3.1 Comes from two internal focuses: - 1.3.3.1.1 Promotion focus - 1.3.3.1.2 Prevention focus - 1.3.3.2 These must be balanced. - 1.3.3.3 Planning helps, but these also come into play when making decision. - 1.3.4 Planning style comes in five variations - 1.3.4.1 Comprehensive planners who take the long view, are comfortable with planning and act based upon their plans. - 1.3.4.2 Critical-point planners who plan around the most important aspect of the business and only consider other planning later. - 1.3.4.3 Opportunistic planners start with a goal and look for opportunities and then act on them even if they aren't a close fit with their original goal. - 1.3.4.4 Reactive planners are passive and react only to external cues. - 1.3.4.5 Habit-based planners are dictated by routine and rarely plan. - 1.3.5 Professionalization is doing something better than the standard business practice. - 1.3.5.1 Expert business professionalization is when most aspects meet or exceed industry standards. - 1.3.5.2 Specialized business professionalization is when one or two aspects of the business are at this level. - 1.3.5.3 Minimalized business professionalization is when none of the business can attain standard.
+- It's not only trying again as discussed in the first chapter, but thinking about what went wrong and making adjustments. - Learned optimism: knowing you can and will keep at this until you've mastered it. - Versus perseveration: a problem behavior of trying over and over without learning. - o Promotion/Prevention Focus: - Comes from two internal focuses: - Promotion focus: attention to maximizing gain. - Prevention focus: attention to minimizing loss. - These must be balanced. - Planning helps, but these also come into play when making decision. - o Planning style comes in five variations - Comprehensive planners who take the long view, are comfortable with planning and act based upon their plans. - Critical-point planners who plan around the most important aspect of the business and only consider other planning later. - Opportunistic planners start with a goal and look for opportunities and then act on them even if they aren't a close fit with their original goal. - Reactive planners are passive and react only to external cues. - Habit-based planners are dictated by routine and rarely plan.